Boden-C/auto-sorting-tester/README.md

 Edit the code around in script.sh to choose what files you want to be runned by the code.

-After editing the files, run ./script.sh and wait. *this will take a while*
+After editing the files, run .`/script.sh` and wait. *this will take a while*

-It outputs to output.csv.
+It outputs to `output.csv`.
 It copies this file to your root of Digital Portfolio website.
-Go to Digital%20Portfolio/output.csv to download.
+Go to `Digital%20Portfolio/output.csv` to download.